Labor, Job Training and Education.

 Public schools in Duplin County are consistently recognized by the state of North Carolina for academic excellence.
 Two award-winning programs — Tech Prep and JobReady — help prepare high school students for immediate employment in businesses and technical fields.
 An innovative program in the town of Warsaw has created a “school of engineering” for students at James Kenan High School.

-K-12: The Duplin County School System includes twenty area schools from grades K-12 with nearly 8,500 students, and is recognized for its outstanding teachers and strong curricula and academic excellence.
+K-12: The Duplin County School System includes twenty area schools from grades K-12 with approximately 9,500 students, and is recognized for its outstanding teachers and strong curricula and academic excellence.

-Colleges & Universities: Duplin County is home to James Sprunt Community College and Mount Olive College is only 20 minutes away.
+Colleges & Universities: Duplin County is home to James Sprunt Community College and the Univeristy of Mount Olive is only 20 minutes away.
 In addition, 17 of North Carolina’s acclaimed colleges and universities are from 1 to 2 hours away.
 Click here for a list of educational opportunities.